wilcollins/FocusedCrawler/README.md

 -	Contains local files to act as training/testing set for the classifier (“repository docs”)
 -	Default name, but can be changed in configuration

-### labels.txt
--	1-to-1 correspondence with lines of repository, assigning numerical categorical label
--	1 for relevant, 0 for irrelevant
--	Optional

 ### seeds.txt
 -	Contains URLs to relevant pages for focused crawler to start
 -	Default name, but can be modified in config.ini